 Agatha chuckled slightly.
 “Your brother is firmly settled at the Valley for now.
 He does not have a desire to lead or rule anything.
-I love him and he is a good man, but he is unsettled and wild.
+I love him, and he is a good man, but he is unsettled and is not one who would enjoy such a task as leading the Ring.
 He would not do well with much responsibility.”

 “And you think I will?
 I am not like you.
 You are wise and commanding.
 I am silly and spoiled.
 How can I lead?”